Karnataka sovereignty remark: BJP moves EC, seeks derecognition of Congress, FIR against Sonia | Politics

 - India

-The BJP on Monday moved the Election Commission seeking action against Congress leader Sonia Gandhi and derecognition of her party for her use of the term ''sovereignty'' for Karnataka during the state poll campaign.
+The BJP on Monday intensified its attack on the Congress over its use of the term ''sovereignty'' for Karnataka as it moved the Election Commission seeking action against Sonia Gandhi, to whom the opposition party had attributed the remark, and her party's derecognition.
 The party also demanded an FIR against her.

 A BJP delegation headed by Union minister Bhupender Yadav submitted a memorandum to the poll panel in Delhi over the issue.